Family Law & Divorce Case Victories

 Maricopa County Superior Court

-Mr. T.E. was charged with six (6) counts of Sex Conduct with a Minor for having oral sex and sexual intercourse with the seventeen-year-old daughter of his colleague.
+Mr. T.E. was charged with six (6) counts of Sexual Conduct with a Minor for having oral sex and sexual intercourse with the seventeen-year-old daughter of his colleague.
 Mr. T.E. was 26 years old at the time and was arrested after self-reporting to his colleague that he was in a relationship with his daughter, after which his colleague called the police and Mr. T.E. was booked into 4th avenue jail.

 REDUCED TO MISDEMEANOR, NO JAIL TIME